mnikander/lab/0005-three-address-code/readme.md

 <!-- Are there follow-up questions? -->
 <!-- Can I create a concrete ticket/issue from this? -->

+- create a function for write-access to registers, which enforces that each register is only assigned to once (single assignment)

 ---
 **Copyright (c) 2025 Marco Nikander**